ktorio/ktor-documentation/topics/server-typed-auth.md

 }
 ```

-The `withRoles()` block runs on every request, after authentication succeeds.
+The `withRoles {}` block runs on every request, after authentication succeeds.
 Use it to load roles from a database, a
 cache, or the principal itself.

 Declare the roles a route requires with the `roles` parameter: